waseem-DevOps/exercise-3/README.md

                  |  (Deployments, Services, etc) |
                  +-------------------------------+

-##  Run the App Using Docker
-Requirements:
+##  how to run?

+- with docker:

 Docker installed

 Build the Docker Image:
 docker build -t java-cicd-app .

-Run the Container:
+Run the Container
 docker run java-cicd-app

-Run the App with Docker Compose:

-docker-compose up --build
+Run the App with Docker Compose docker-compose up --build

 This will build and run the Java app container using the docker-compose.yml.